Fuyi-Huang/socketProgramming/README.md

 # socketProgramming
-This is a socket programming test project
+This is a socket programming test project for windows system.